Girls clapping in a classroom

 Girls’ clubs and forums

-Girls' clubs tackle violence in Zanzibar
+Girls' clubs tackle period poverty

 Creating change through girls' clubs